 - We are conducting an Equality Analysis of all KEU activities and programmes to identify and mitigate barriers to engagement.

-- We will continue to revisit our conversations with different communities of researchers to hear about new or changing challenges and more suggestions for support.
+- We will continue to revisit our conversations with different communities of researchers to learn about new or changing challenges and more suggestions for support.

-- We continue to share insights we have heard around inequality in education and access to funding with key stakeholders such as research councils.
+- We continue to share the insights we have gained around inequality in education and access to funding with key stakeholders such as research councils.

 To find out more about how to be involved with these conversations, please contact Naomi Saint, Knowledge Exchange Manager, on firstname.lastname@example.org.